|

 Straw Man : |

-The author attacks an argument different from (and weaker than) the opposition's best argument. |
+The author attacks an argument different from (and weaker

 H. Fallacies of Ambiguity |